altruios/namshubettulpa/public/namshubettuple/the-plan.md

 {
 ~Kent watched the syringes brought to the center of the room~ "AG_T::We have only this much made today."
-"RG:_T::Getting production up to scale takes some time."
+"RG_T::Getting production up to scale takes some time."
 ~In the corner the man with the shaven head watched~ ~Kent kept him in the corner of his eye~
 ~As he watched the circle of people he realized something~